-approved by the Secretary, the Secretary then makes an allotment to the institution based on the above-described formula.
+&lt;sup>144 ED allows institutions to demonstrate meeting the Section 312(b) and/or the Section 318(b) basis eligibility designated as an eligible institution, during the second step of the award process, the institution must demonstrate that it meets the additional criteria of the statutory definition of a PBI and submit a proposed project plan to ED.
+The project plan must contribute to the purposes of the program, not include unallowable activities, and meet any statutory provisions and regulations.
+If approved by the Secretary, the Secretary then makes an allotment to the institution based on the above-described formula.
 Unlike other Title III-A program participants, PBIs receiving grants under this section are subject to a two-year wait-out period.
 A grantee must return any grant funds not expended within 10 years of an award.
-151

 Grants awarded to PBIs under Title III-F are competitive.
 Of the amounts made available each year, 25 competitive grants in the amount of \$600,000 each are awarded.
-152 Applicants for the Title III-F competitive PBI grant must also go through the two-step award process described above, which includes being designated as an eligible PBI per Section 318(b)(1).
+Applicants for the Title III-F competitive PBI grant must also go through the two-step award process described above, which includes being designated as an eligible PBI per Section 318(b)(1).
 Applicants must then submit a project plan to ED and prove that it meets the additional criteria of the statutory definition of PBI.
 However, because Title III-F PBI grants are competitive, project plans are selected based on the score of a review panel, and the project plans with the highest score are selected for funding.
-153
+So

-Institutions receiving Title III-A formula PBI grants may not receive grants under other Title III-A programs, Title III-B (Strengthening HBCU and HBGI programs), Title V-A (HSI program) or the Howard University program during the same fiscal year; 154 however, in general, they may receive a grant under any of the Title III-F programs in the same fiscal year.
+Institutions receiving Title III-A formula PBI grants may not receive grants under other Title III-A programs, Title III-B (Strengthening HBCU and HBGI programs), Title V-A (HSI program) or the Howard University program during the same fiscal year; however, in general, they may receive a grant under any of the Title III-F programs in the same fiscal year.
 Generally, institutions receiving a Title III-F PBI grant may simultaneously receive a grant under another Title III-F program.

-Unlike other Title III-F programs, institutions receiving a Title III-F competitive PBI grant are specifically prohibited from also receiving a Title III-B or Title V-A grant in the same fiscal vear.
-155
+Unlike other Title III-F programs, institutions receiving a Title III-F competitive PBI grant are specifically prohibited from also receiving a Title III-B or Title V-A grant in the same fiscal year.
+152 requirements in a single application package.